';

 Iceland

 Until recently, both “kosher” and “luxury” in this land of the wild outdoors, were unknown concepts.
-However, our famous “Gourmet Kosher Safaris” brand has finally crossed the equator and headed North, almost non-stop, and the fusion of luxury hotels, gourmet kosher cuisine, and Five-Star service is now available in one of the world’s fastest growing tourism hot-spots.
+However, our famous ‘Gourmet Kosher Safaris’ brand has also crossed the equator and headed North, almost non-stop, and the fusion of luxury hotels, gourmet kosher cuisine, and Five-Star service is now available in one of the world’s fastest growing tourism hot-spots creating an exclusive tour you will be talking about for years to come!

-We arrive in the charming city of Reykjavik, the world’s northernmost capital city, settle into our luxury hotel, and time permitting, visit some of its top attractions and museums.
+• We arrive in the charming city of Reykjavik, the world’s northernmost capital city, settle into our luxury hotel, and time permitting, visit some of its top attractions and museums.

 The adventurous can try snowmobiling on the glacier. (extra cost- to be pre booked)